-• A valid Achievement Card (AC) - These are renewed weekly and must be signed by a parent/carer.
-The AC is a record of a pupil's progress through each school day.
-Every pupil must be able to present an AC

-- as directed by staff.
+• A Record of Achievement (ROA) - Must be signed by a parent/carer.
+The ROA is a record of a pupil's progress through each school day.
+Every pupil must be able to present an ROA as directed by staff.
 We expect all pupils to complete satisfactory lessons throughout the day.
-Even one demerit could be indicative of less than adequate progress and appropriate sanctions will follow. - A fully stocked pencil case All items are available at school.
-Must contain Two black biros, one red biro, two pencils, one eraser, one ruler, one highlighter. - A two-pocket Tuff bag with mini-whiteboard, drywipe marker, board rubber and knowledge organisers. - A suitable school bag this should be robust enough to comfortably house the Tuff bag and any other kit needed during the school day.
+Even one demerit could be indicative of less than adequate progress and appropriate sanctions will follow.

+- A fully stocked pencil case All items are available at school.
+Must contain Two black biros, one red biro, two pencils, one eraser, one ruler, one highlighter. - A two-pocket Tuff bag with mini-whiteboard, drywipe marker, board rubber and knowledge organisers. - A suitable school bag this should be robust and large enough to comfortably house the Tuff bag and any other kit needed during the school day.